ysmish/EYO_Project/README.md

 - **Persistence**
   - Blacklisted URLs are stored in `data/bloom_filter_data.txt` and reloaded at startup.

-- **Web Server**
+- **Web Server (Backend API)**
-  - Provides a RESTful API for interacting with the Bloom Filter.
+  - Provides a RESTful API for interacting with the Bloom Filter and managing mails.
   - Built using Node.js and Express.
-  - Supports basic operations like adding, checking, and deleting URLs.
+  - Supports user authentication, mail operations, and URL blacklisting.
+  - Token-based authentication system.

 - **Unit Testing**
   - Extensive tests using Google Test (`gtest`).